 Risking your customer’s credit card data could put you out of business.
-Criminals were in the merchant’s system for nearly 7 months freely taking customer’s credit card information.
-Her acquiring bank has been holding money that has been coming in from her credit card transactions to cover any fines by Visa or Mastercard.
+Criminals were in this merchant’s system for nearly seven months freely taking customer’s credit card information.
+Her acquiring bank held money that had been coming in from her credit card transactions to cover any fines by Visa or Mastercard.
 Watch her story below.

 What does PCI DSS stand for?

 We understand that this terminology may be confusing or intimidating.
-We also know that the demand of running your business leaves little time to research acronyms like PCI DSS.
+We also know that the demand for running your business leaves little time to research acronyms like PCI DSS.

 PCI DSS stands for Payment Card Industry Data Security Standard.
 It was developed by the major credit card companies as a guideline to help organizations that process, store or transmit card payments.
-The program helps prevent fraud, hacking, identity theft and various other security vulnerabilities and threats.
+The program helps you to guard and prevent fraud, hacking, identity theft and various other security vulnerabilities and threats.
+Some useful payment protection tips can be reviewed on the official PCI site.

-By complying with the PCI DSS, your business may avoid fines, audits and possibly losing the ability to process credit card payments altogether.
-At the same time, you are communicating to your valued customers that safeguarding their credit card and personal information is a top priority.
+By complying with the PCI DSS, your business may avoid breaches, fines, audits and possibly losing the ability to process credit card payments altogether.
+At the same time, you are communicating with your valued customers that safeguarding their credit card and personal information is a top priority.

-Card Systems is proud to announce our dedication in helping our valued merchants.
-As one of our valued merchants, you are automatically enrolled in the Card Systems Merchant Security Program.
-The purpose of this program is to provide Payment Card Industry Data Security Standard (PCI DSS) compliance solutions for all of our merchants that process credit card payments.
+Card Systems is dedicated to helping you protect yourself and your customers.
+As one of our valued merchants, you are automatically enrolled in the PCI Security Program.
+The purpose of this program is to help you safeguard and protect your customer’s valuable data by following the Payment Card Industry Data Security Standard (PCI DSS) compliance guidelines.
+This program is required for all merchants that process credit card payments and by being complaint makes you more trustworthy

 MORE QUESTIONS?
 VISIT OUR MERCHANT DATA SECURITY PROGRAM FREQUENTLY ASKED QUESTIONS